Distributed Local Verification using Proofs with(out) Errors: Verification Problems with Erroneous Proofs

+$\blacktriangleright$ \textbf{Case B ($a = b = 0$):} Let $L$ be a proof on the path $P = (v_0, v_1, \dots v_k)$ such that all nodes accept according to $\mathcal{A}_0$-\textsc{cycle}, and $m$ be the maximal proof label on this path.
 We claim that $m = 0$.
-If $m > 0$, then any node $v$ with the label $m$ must either be adjacent to another node with label $m$ or have two neighbors with label $m-1$.
-In either case, $v$ rejects according to $\mathcal{A}_0$, contradicting the assumption that all nodes accept.
-Hence $m = 0$.
+If $m > 0$, then any node $v$ with the proof label $m$ must either be adjacent to another node with proof label $m$ or have two neighbors with label $m-1$.
+In either case, $v$ rejects according to $\mathcal{A}_0$-\textsc{cycle}, contradicting the assumption that all nodes accept.
+Hence $m = 0$, and the unique accepted proof is $L(v_j)=0$ for all $j$.